Clockstoppers: Plot

 The NSA-funded Quantum Tech (QT) Corporation has slated a project to develop Hypertime, a technology which allows the user's molecules to speed up to the point where the world appears in standstill.
 NSA head Moore ends the project due to the risk of the technology being acquired by hostile powers.
-QT's CEO Henry Gates plans on using Hypertime to dominate the world, but these plans are now falling apart: The NSA has given him only a weekend before they collect his equipment, his lead scientist Earl Dopler cannot fix a glitch which causes subjects in Hypertime to age rapidly, and after his henchmen prevent Dopler's incognito departure at the airport, Dopler informs Gates that he sent information on Hypertime and a prototype Hypertime wristwatch to his former teacher Dr. George Gibbs in hopes he could find a fix for the glitch.
+QT's CEO Henry Gates plans on using Hypertime to dominate the world, but these plans are now falling apart: The NSA has given him one weekend before they collect his equipment.
+Meanwhile, QT's lead scientist Earl Dopler cannot fix a glitch which causes subjects in Hypertime to age rapidly, and after QT henchmen prevent Dopler's incognito departure at the airport, Dopler informs Gates that he sent information on Hypertime and a prototype Hypertime wristwatch to his former teacher Dr. George Gibbs in hopes he could find a fix for the glitch.

 Gibbs' daughter Kelly accidentally knocks the watch into a box of his son Zak's things.
 George is away at a convention on applied science, having turned down Zak's appeals to go car shopping with him.
-Zak repeatedly bombs out with Francesca, the hot new girl at school, first with a condescending offer to show her around and then, after she allows him to help her rake leaves, by bringing a live opossum into her house.
-However, she is impressed when he shows her the power of the watch, which they use to pull pranks around town, and later help Zak's friend Meeker win a battle of the DJs contest.
-At the end of the date she gives Zak a goodnight kiss.
+Zak repeatedly bombs out with Francesca, the new girl at school.
+First he gives a condescending offer to show her around and then, after helping her rake some leaves brings a live opossum into her house.
+However, she is impressed when he shows her the power of the watch, which they use to pull pranks around town, and later help Zak's friend Meeker wins a battle of the DJs contest.
+Before they part ways, Francesca gives Zak a kiss goodnight.

-Gates sends henchmen, armed with Hypertime watches and solid nitrogen guns for putting other Hypertime users back into normal time, to George's house to recover the prototype.
+Gates sends henchmen to George's house to recover the prototype, they are armed with Hypertime watches and solid nitrogen guns, which put other Hypertime users back into normal time.
 While fleeing from them, Zak discovers Dopler tied up in their van and frees him.
 A chase ensues, with Zak crashing the van into a river, thus disabling the watch.
 Zak awakens in a hospital and is charged with stealing the van.
 He gets the watch working just long enough to steal a policeman's uniform, allowing him to evade both the police and Gates's henchmen.
 QT Corporation contacts national security agencies and portrays Zak, George and Dopler as fugitives.
 Zak goes on the run with Francesca, locating the hotel that George is staying at.
-QT reaches George first and kidnaps him to replace Dopler.
+QT reaches George first and captures him to replace Dopler.